Helping South Carolinians with disabilities become employed

 Disability management through speech, hearing, physical, occupational, muscular or aquatic therapy; diagnosis and treatment for mental or emotional disorders like substance abuse; prosthetics, orthotics, podiatry or dentistry; or rehabilitation technology, such as worksite assessment, assistive devices, technological adaptations and aids for daily living.

-Training to enhance and increase professional skills, including classroom instruction and hands-on demand driven training; business or information technology training; community based training (job tryouts, internships, or on-the-job); or post secondary training through vocational or technical schools, colleges or universities.
+Training to enhance and increase professional skills, including classroom instruction and hands-on demand driven training; business or information technology training; community based training (job tryouts, internships, or on-the-job); or post secondary training through vocational schools, technical colleges, or four-year colleges and universities.

 Follow-up, post-employment, and job retention services help once you have been hired, or if your job is jeopardized because of disability-related factors.